Business Writing Course: Masterclass

 - propose a persuasive and logical argument in writing

-- understand the structures best suited to different business communications
+- understand the structures suited to various strategic business documents

-- simplify complex concepts with a writing tone that’s businesslike but not over-formal
+- simplify complex concepts with a writing tone that’s business-like but not overly-formal

 - review written work following a four-step process.